Rdatatable/data.table/README.md

   12. `data.table`'s dependency has been moved forward from R 2.14.0 to R 2.14.1, now nearly 4 years old (Dec 2011).
 As usual before release to CRAN we ensure data.table passes the test suite on the stated dependency and keep this as old as possible for as long as possible.
 As requested by users in managed environments.
 For this reason we still don't use `paste0()` internally, since that was added to R 2.15.0.

+  13. Warning about `datatable.old.bywithoutby` option (for grouping on join without providing `by`) being deprecated in the next release is in place now.
+Thanks to @jangorecki for the PR.

 ### Changes in v1.9.4  (on CRAN 2 Oct 2014)

 #### NEW FEATURES